Samir-Kesare/OpsTree-Documentation-/Terragrunt/Documentation/README.md

 ***
 ## Proof of Concept (POC) Guide:

- * It is highly recommended to gain hands-on experience through our detailed Proof of Concept (POC) guide for [Dependency-Check](https://github.com/avengers-p7/Documentation/blob/main/Application_CI/Design/03-%20Java%20CI%20checks/Dependency%20Scanning%20POC/README.md).
-This comprehensive document walks you through a practical demonstration, providing step-by-step instructions on setting up Dependency-Check for a sample project.
-The POC guide delves into essential concepts into identifying vulnerabilities within project dependencies.
+ * Gain practical experience with Terragrunt by following our detailed Proof of Concept (POC) guide available [here]().
+This comprehensive document provides step-by-step instructions for setting up and utilizing Terragrunt in a sample project.
+Explore essential concepts and learn how to effectively implement Terragrunt in your infrastructure workflows.

 ***
 ## Best Practices